suhas-pai/Aphrodite/README.md

 * AHCI, SATA, IDE controllers to read disks
 * VirtIO drivers
 * Virtual File System (VFS)
-* Full SMP support to run multiple cores
+* Full SMP support with scheduler
-* User Processes and threads, with a scheduler to run them
+* User processes and threads

 In addition, the system comes with a basic standard library that includes: